 - Lab Reports

 It should also be noted that the Listing criteria may change depending on your child’s age.
 For example, Sjogren’s Syndrome uses different criteria for the following age groups: birth to age one, age one to age three, and age three to age 18.

 Our Pennsylvania Disability Lawyers Can Help You

 If your child is living with an immune disorder, he or she may be a good candidate for monthly benefits.
-An experienced disability lawyer can help guide you through the process.
-To set up a completely free and confidential legal consultation, call the law offices of Young, Marr & Associates right away at (800) 875-8512, or contact us online today.
+An experienced Philadelphia disability benefits lawyer can help guide you through the process.
+To set up a completely free and confidential legal consultation, call the law offices of Young, Marr, Mallis & Associates right away at (800) 875-8512, or contact us online today.